NCAR/wrf-python/doc/source/new.rst

 - Currently unable to build on Windows with Python 3.5+ using open source mingw compiler.
 The mingwpy project is working on resolving the incompatibilities between mingw and Visual Studio 2015 that was used to build Python 3.5+.
-- Numpy distutils compiler options for win64 are hard-coded to turn optimizations off.
-Will work on a patch before 1.0.0 is released, as part of the v1.0b3 continuous integration changes.
+Numpy 1.13 also has improved f2py support for Python 3.5+ on Windows, so this will be revisited when it is released.